AdvickV/Dictionary/README.md

 # Dictionary
  A Desktop App that gives the Definition, Pronunciation, Grammar Type and Examples of the word entered.
+It is a dictionary made with Tkinter.
 # Libraries
 1. Pillow
 ```